kaviles22/EEG_SignalsClassification/README.md

 ![P300 experiment](static/P300.png)

 ### Emotiv EPOC
-Emotiv EPOC headset is a 14 channel wireless EEG headset that registers brain signals (µV) through different softwares, in this project we  used EMOTIV-PRO, the app comes with several features, however we only focused on the registration, labeling and data exportation.
-In the app's settings, the keys associated to the labels were configured as shoen in the following table.
+Emotiv EPOC headset is a 14 channel wireless EEG headset that registers brain signals (µV) through different softwares, in this project we  used the EMOTIV-PRO app, it comes with several features, however we only focused on the registration, labeling and data exportation.
+In the app's settings, the keys associated to the labels were configured as shown in the image below.

 ![P300 experiment](static/labels_EMOTIV.png)

+The experiments lasted approximately 11 minutes, the records were exported as a csv file  [GitHub](https://github.com/kaviles22/SenalesEEG/tree/main/Colores/DatosBrutos)
+### Data()
+##